Chae Bin's desk

 How are you incorporating open source principles into your designs or design processes?

-Sharing work early and often is one way — another is that anyone on the team can drop in and take a look at or leave feedback on my work.
+Being gracious with feedback and acting with great respect for other people’s expertise.
+Sharing work early and often is one way - another is that anyone on the team can drop in and take a look at or leave feedback on my work.
 When I’m working with other designers, it’s a co-creative effort where all of us are working synergistically to combine the best of our ideas into a single cohesive design.
 There’s just the right balance of individual and team ownership.

 Chae Bin Park